|

 were importing UK model 14 burners and offering them as model

 16A burners.
-They were also importing american model
+They were also importing American model

 B lamps an offering them as model 16B.
 After 1954 Aladdin